-- Tap on the Reset button and you would see a range of options listed there.
+- Tap on the Reset button and you will see a range of options listed there.

-- Start with tapping the Restore Settings to Default option and select Yes when prompted to confirm your selection.
+- Start by tapping the Restore Settings to Default option and select Yes when prompted to confirm your selection.

 - Then tap on Clear Personal Data and select Yes again.